-These challenges are partly moderated by the bank's robust risk management, strong capitalisation and long US dollar position (which would help moderate the impact of potential further currency depreciation), along with strong profitability underpinned by the bank's disciplined approach and strong ties with large corporates.
+These challenges are partly moderated by the bank's robust risk management and strong capitalisation, along with its strong profitability underpinned by the bank's disciplined approach and strong ties with large corporates.
 The bank's credit profile also reflects is deposit-funded balance sheet, combined with solid and conservative management of foreign currency liquidity (supported by strong ties with large oil and non-oil exporting corporates).